gridcf/gct/INSTALL.md

 --------------------

 The minimal RPMs (as provided by CentOS 7 yum) needed to build this package are:

 `autoconf automake make libtool libtool-ltdl libtool-ltdl-devel gcc gcc-c++ patch openssl openssl-devel`

-The minimal DEBs (as provided by Ubuntu 18.04) are `autoconf automake make libtool libltdl-dev gcc g++ patch openssl libssl-dev pkg-config`
+The minimal DEBs (as provided by Ubuntu 18.04) are:

+`autoconf automake make libtool libltdl-dev gcc g++ patch openssl libssl-dev pkg-config`

 If not already installed, please also add